cysouw/msa-editor/README.md

 This is an HTML application to modify existing MSA files without requiring a Web server.
-You can simply open `msa-editor.html` in a browser and edit MSA files on you hard disk.
+You can simply open `msa-editor.html` in a browser and edit MSA files on your hard disk.

 ## Installation
 After cloning the repository you have to fetch the required